Updated on Aug 05, 2017

 This oil will also reduce itchiness and provide the best possible environment for hair follicles to flourish.
 Don’t forget to take good care of yourself.
 By that, I mean eating and sleeping well.

 Sleeping well will help promote hair growth and repair damaged cells in the skin.
-On the other hand, including specific minerals and vitamins such as Vitamin A, B, C, & E can help in beard growth.
+On the other hand, including specific minerals and vitamins such as Vitamin A, B, C, & E can help with beard growth.

 Proteins such as eggs, meat, and fish are good for beard growth as well.